ByConity/byconity.github.io/docs/SQL语法说明/functions/array.md

 hidden: false
 createdAt: "2021-07-29T02:30:43.353Z"
 updatedAt: "2021-09-23T08:08:05.696Z"
-categories:
-- Docs
-- SQL_Syntax
 tags:
   - Docs
 ---

 > Notice:
-Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.
+> Some of the examples below are referenced from [ClickHouse Documentation](https://clickhouse.com/docs/en/sql-reference/functions/) but have been adapted and modified to work in ByConity.

 ## array

 Creates an array from the function arguments.

 The arguments must be constants and have types that have the smallest common type.
 At least one argument must be passed, because otherwise it isn’t clear which type of array to create.
-That is, you can’t use this function to create an empty array (to do that, use the ‘emptyArray*’ function described above).
+That is, you can’t use this function to create an empty array (to do that, use the ‘emptyArray\*’ function described above).

 **Syntax**